 Laureate Professor Jenny Gore's research interests have consistently focussed on the quality of teaching and learning, teacher socialisation, alternative pedagogy, power relations in teaching, reform in teacher education and pedagogical reform.
-She has been involved in and/or managed several large research grants, with research income over $23.4 million.
-She is Director of the Teachers and Teaching Research Centre and a Visiting Professor at the University of Oxford.
+She has been involved in and/or managed several large research grants, with research income over $27 million.
+She is Director of the Teachers and Teaching Research Centre, a Visiting Professor at the University of Oxford and a Fellow of the American Educational Research Association.
 Jenny was a member of the research team that generated the concept of Productive Pedagogy and, with Associate Professor James Ladwig, was co-author of the NSW model of pedagogy known as Quality Teaching.
 Professor Gore was Dean of Education and Head of the School of Education at the University of Newcastle (2008-2013) and and has held positions as President of the NSW Teacher Education Council, Executive member of the Australian Council of Deans of Education, Research Training Coordinator for the Australian Association for Research in Education, and Associate Editor of Teaching and Teacher Education.
 Jenny's major books include The Struggle for Pedagogies: Critical and feminist discourses as regimes of truth and Feminisms and Critical Pedagogy (edited with Carmen Luke).
 Her major research programs focus on understanding student aspirations for greater equity and investigating teacher professional development through Quality Teaching Rounds.